DillonSingh/DillonSingh/README.md

 - Hi!
 I’m Dillon
-- My passions are in Software Engineering, Pentesting, and Red Teaming
+- My passions are Software Engineering, Pentesting, and Red Teaming
-- I am currently studying Cyber Security with MalTrak, however, I want to do this in addition to a Software Engineering Apprenticeship
+- I am currently studying Cyber Security with MalTrak however, I want to do this in addition to a Software Engineering Apprenticeship
-- I’m currently learning C++ & PowerShell scripting
+- The languages I'm currently learning are C++ & PowerShell
-- The role I am working towards is a Red Team Engineer
+- After completing a Software Engineering Apprenticeship, I want to advance to becoming a red team engineer.
+- To continue to develop my red teaming skills, I will practice and learn from MalTrak's offensive security trainings

 - Email: dillonsingh98@gmail.com
 - LinkedIn Page: https://www.linkedin.com/in/dillon-singh/